 Playing is just as fun and beneficial for older kitties as it is for young cats.
 Take a few minutes a day to play with your feline friend.
 This will help Fluffy stay in good physical shape.
 Plus, timing those tricky pounces offers beneficial mental stimulation, which will be good for her mind.

 You may need to give your cat a little help with her grooming rituals.
 Brushing Fluffy will remove dead fur and dander from her coat, which will keep her comfortable and reduce hairballs.
 This is also a good way to spend time with your furball, and just make her feel pampered.

 Kitties never really outgrow their capacity for mischief.
 Keep Fluffy indoors, and take care not to let her eat or play with dangerous items, such as toxic plants and medications.
 Better safe than sorry!

-Please do not hesitate to reach out if ever we can be of assistance.
-As your local veterinary clinic, we’re here to help!
+do not hesitate to reach out if ever we can be of assistance.
+As your local veterinary clinic in West Greenwich, RI, we’re here to help!